Leomedina/Playback/README.md

 ## 🏁 Getting Started <a name = "getting_started"></a>
-These app is build og
+Use the following commands to install dependencies and run the app locally.

 ### Installing Local
 After you clone the repository, run the following command inside the app directory.

-Install Dependencies:
+Install dependencies:
 ```
 npm install
 ```

-Start a local server run the app
+Deploy Locally
 ```
 npm start
 ```